 - and four elective courses at the CAS PO 505-level or above

 MA Thesis Requirement

 For specific information concerning the program, contact the Department of Political Science.
-For specific information about formulating a plan of study and other application requirements, please refer to the BA/MA and BA/MS Programs section of this Bulletin.
+For general information regarding the BA/MA program, please refer to the BA/MA and BA/MS Programs section of this Bulletin.